Life can be overwhelming.

 The UK report found that the best way to tackle the problem is to encourage the practice of mindfulness in the workplace, education, health, and criminal justice systems.

 Indeed, millions of people around the world practice mindfulness.
 It is seen as a natural, safe, and accessible approach to benefiting our mental health, in much the same way as jogging is to physical fitness.

 So, what is this thing called mindfulness?

 To be mindful means to pay attention to what is happening in the mind, body, and immediate environment and to remain present, while both curious and compassionate.

 Moreover, mindfulness is not complicated.

 It improves in response to a straightforward set of meditation practices that develop an increased awareness of thoughts, sensations, and feelings.
 Combined with increased kindness and passion, mindfulness improves our capacity to cope by identifying the options available to us.

 Mindfulness leads to greater wellbeing and mental clarity, and an increased ability to care for both yourself and others.

-The practice can be as simple as an awareness of breath and body.
+The practice can be as simple as an awareness of a simple daily task.
 We observe our thoughts and emotions as they come and go before gently returning focus to physical sensations, while remaining curious, compassionate, and accepting.

-Check out our body-scan meditation.
-Use the script or audio to take you through the steps.
+Check out our Raisin Meditation.
+Use the steps provided to take you through the experience of mindful eating.

 How does mindfulness help?

 We can all benefit from increasing our awareness while being less reactive and judgmental.

 Take the following example: